 4. Off-market opportunities

 If it isn’t online, it doesn’t exist … right?
 Well, not necessarily.
 We have insight into listings that aren’t on popular sites like Zillow, which means you get insider knowledge at all the listings that fit your must-haves list.

 Once we find the right house and make a formal offer, we’ve got your back in the negotiating process.
 While price is paramount, other factors can come into play during this time as well, like timing for close and contingencies for financing.
 We’ll help you navigate this process – and help make sure you get the best deal possible.

 Is legal-ese your thing?
 If not, making sense of all the contracts you’ll need to sign can be a major headache (and could set you up for legal liabilities).
 Luckily, we can help you interpret and simplify contracts before you put sign your Herbie Hancock on the dotted line.

 Another scary hurdle to clear is the home inspection process.
 While the purpose of an inspection is to uncover any major defects and ensure you’re making an educated decision, it can sometimes become a major undertaking and another negotiation situation to undertake.
 Again, we’ll help you navigate this process to maximize your benefit and make sure the home you’re buying comes with no surprises.

 8. Contractors & resources

-Like we said at the beginning, there are many times in life when DIY is the best route to go – but plenty of times it isn’t.
+Like I said at the beginning, there are many times in life when DIY is the best route to go – but plenty of times it isn’t.
 If any major defects are uncovered during the inspection or if you’d like to make any updates or improvements to the house you’re buying, we can help recommend reliable, top-quality companies and individuals to lend a hand.
 From contractors to mortgage lenders to home insurance and more, we have recommendations for nearly all your home-related needs.